 Open competitive minimum qualifications (provided for 55b/c candidates and 70.4 transfer eligible):

-Definition of qualifying experience: "having substantial relationship to environmental analysis" means at least 50% of the time is spent preparing and/or reviewing environmental impact statements; providing expert testimony on environmental impact at public hearings; providing consultation on environmental impact laws, rules, and regulations; or conducting office evaluations and field investigations related to multi-disciplinary environmental regulatory programs such as water quality, wetlands, air quality, solid and hazardous waste management, and mining.
+**Work experience "having substantial relationship to environmental analysis" means that at least 50% of the time is spent preparing and/or reviewing environmental assessments and or environmental impact statements; providing expert testimony on environmental impact at public hearings; providing consultation on environmental impact laws, rules, and regulations; or conducting office evaluations and field investigations related to multi-disciplinary environmental regulatory programs such as water quality, wetlands, air quality, solid and hazardous waste management, and mining.
 Experience limited to supervision of clerical staff, or interns is NOT qualifying.

 If you are on an examination eligible list for the position title, you do not need to respond to this posting UNLESS you are also eligible for appointment by transfer, reinstatement or reassignment as defined above; or the appointment type is provisional or temporary.
 The eligible list(s) will be canvassed as appropriate.
 Always respond to an eligible list canvass.